Roasts on , ships on

 The microlot named La Maravillia was prepared according to a natural process.
 The cherries, of the Caturra and Catuai varietals, have been handpicked only when perfectly ripe.
 They were dried on patios for about seven days during which they were turned around several times a day to promote uniform drying and to avoid unwanted fermentation.
 Once an 18–20% residual moisture was reached, the cherries were left to rest for a few days and then sent to the mill to remove the parchment.

 In the cup, this coffee stands out for its notes of ripe red grapes, dried prunes, brown sugar, along with floral hints.
-This microlot delivers sweet and luscious cups both as espresso or filter, and therefore we crafted specific roasting profiles for each extraction.
+This microlot delivers sweet and luscious cups as espresso.

 |Tarbaca, Canton Aserrí of the San José province|